 Why TSMs are in place

 Part of the government's response to the Grenfell Tower tragedy in June 2017 was the Social Housing White Paper published in November 2020.
-The paper included that the regulator would be introducing a set of measures that are important to tenants.
+This promised greater transparency and accountability and a more tenant-focused system of regulation.

 Help us improve this website